The Irving Harris Foundation

 Systems Change Focus: The foundation looks for work that transforms systems, policies, and practices rather than just providing services.
 As Executive Director Phyllis Glink states: "We are using private money to change the way public money is invested."

-Collaborative Approach: Glink emphasizes that changing systems requires "figuring out how to knit and weave what we're doing together," suggesting they value organizations that work collaboratively within broader movements.
+Collaborative Approach: Glink emphasises that changing systems requires "figuring out how to knit and weave what we're doing together," suggesting they value organisations that work collaboratively within broader movements.

-Chicago Focus Through Racial Justice Lens: While the foundation supports work nationally and internationally, it prioritizes organizations working in Chicago through a racial justice lens.
+Chicago Focus Through Racial Justice Lens: Whilst the foundation supports work nationally and internationally, it prioritises organisations working in Chicago through a racial justice lens.

 Harris Professional Development Network Model: For over 23 years, the foundation has supported a network of 19 grantees in infant and early childhood mental health across 12 states, DC, and Israel, demonstrating their commitment to building field infrastructure through leadership development and multidisciplinary training.